Hello! Thanks for visiting. I’m Bronwyn. I write poems, articles, and sometimes even draw pictures.

 Her work has been published in numerous national and international publications, including Antipodes, Cordite Poetry Review, Australian Love Poems and The Global Poetry Anthology.
 Bronwyn has won the Adrien Abbott Poetry Prize (2013) and been shortlisted for the Newcastle Poetry Prize (2013), the Bridport Poetry Prize (2013) and the Montreal International Poetry Prize (2011).
 In 2012 she was the recipient of an ArtStart literature grant from the Australia Council for the Arts.

-She has performed at the Melbourne Writers Festival, the Bendigo Writers Festival, the Melbourne Fringe Festival and the Overload Poetry Festival.
+She was a speaker at the Australian Youth Humanities Forum and has read her poetry at the Melbourne Writers Festival, the Bendigo Writers Festival, the Melbourne Fringe Festival, the Overload Poetry Festival and on ABC Radio National.
 With assistance from the Copyright Agency Creative Careers Fund, she was also the first Australian to compete at the Women of the World poetry tournament in the US.

 2013 Melbourne Poets Union International Poetry Prize: Highly Commended